pensjonatus/flash-fiction/blog/the-storms.md

 ---
-title: 'The Storms'
+title: The Storms
 date: '2017-08-12'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Anyone catch the storms this morning?
 Ugh, they were amazing!